CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 This method prepares a URL comprising 5 parameters:

-- **attachmentSource** – table name of our document.
-In our example ORDR (Sales Order),
+- **attachmentSource**: The name of the table for the document, which in this example is ORDR (Sales Order)
-- **keyName** - table key name.
-For Sales Order it is DocEntry,
+- **keyName**: The key name of the table.
+For Sales Order - it is DocEntry
-- **key**– value of table key.
-In case of Sales Order it is value of document DocEntry,
+- **key**: The actual value of the key field; in the case of a Sales Order, it's the DocEntry value of the document
-- **attachmentField** – this field is used if you would like to get Attachment from custom field.
-In Our case we can set this value to null as we don't need it.
+- **attachmentField**: This field is used when retrieving an attachment from a custom field.
+In our case, this can be set to null as it's not required,
 - **lineNum** – Line number (Line column in ATC1) value of required attachment.

 #### Result

-When user click on download button, file will be download using our REST API Attachment controller.
+When the user clicks the download button, the file will be downloaded via our REST API Attachment controller.

 ![Nog](./media/attachments/nog.webp)

 ## Adding Attachments

-Finally, we can finish the example with possibility to add attachments.
-Below is a step-by-step description how to achieve this.
+Finally, we can complete the example by enabling the functionality to add attachments.
+Below is a step-by-step guide on how to implement this.

 ### Adding New File Upload Dialog

-For selection of the file we will add a new Dialog SalesOrderAttachmentsDialogAdd.fragment.xml.
+To allow file selection, we will add a new dialog: SalesOrderAttachmentsDialogAdd.fragment.xml.

 SalesOrderAttachmentsDialogAdd.fragment.xml